 JAST understands the importance of achieving the sales and profit targets it announces every fiscal year.
 Based on the standpoint of increasing corporate value by earning returns on shareholders' equity, JAST's basic policy is a steady, long-term growth in line with results of operations while taking into consideration the cost of capital.
-Return on equity (consolidated), which had declined in recent years due to extraordinary losses and other factors, has also improved significantly to 17.8% in the fiscal year ended March 31, 2024.
-This was attributable to new business development and improved project quality due to strengthening of sales and management promotion departments, as well as to the strengthening of management systems at overseas subsidiaries.
+Return on equity (consolidated) has also increased to 17.8% in the fiscal year ended March 31, 2025.
+This was attributable to new business development and improved project quality due to strengthening of sales and management promotion departments.